NeuroBench/system_benchmarks/ASC.md

 Audio samples are sliced into 1 second samples.
 The audio may be resampled to a different frequency as a pre-processing step, which is not included in inference measurement.

-The train/val/test split is 41360/1320/16240 samples.
+The train/test split is 41360/16240 samples.

 A NeuroBenchDataset (PyTorch) compliant dataset file and data download script are available in the ASC sub-directory of this repo.

 A download script for the data is also available here: https://github.com/NeuroBench/system_benchmarks/blob/audio_scene_classification/utils/download_dcase_dataset.py

 This code is expected to be used as the front-end data generator for all submissions.
-The data may be reformatted into a different framework, this is not included in inference measurement.
+The data may be reformatted into a different framework than PyTorch, this is not included in inference measurement.

 ## Task and Metrics

-After training a model using the training and validation set, the submitter will report test set accuracy, as well as latency and energy per inference on the system.
-The test split should not be used to train or tune the model, only the train and val splits.
+After training a model using the training and validation set, the submitter will report test set accuracy, as well as execution time and energy per inference on the system.
+The test split should not be used to train or tune the model, only the train split.
+Submitters may define their own validation split or perform cross-validation using the train samples.

 Audio samples will be processed in batch-size 1, in which one sample is processed at a time and the next sample is not processed until the previous one is finished.